-- A number of medications may be tried to treat the disorder, including central nervous system depressants, benzodiazepines, opioids and anticonvulsants.
+- A number of medications may be tried to treat the disorder, including central nervous system depressants, benzodiazepines, opioids, and anticonvulsants.
 Medications that affect dopamine transmission in the central nervous system have been shown to help Restless Leg Syndrome.
 Consult a physician/neurologist for proper advice.

-- Manage Iron, foliate or magnesium deficiencies.
+- Manage Iron, foliate, or magnesium deficiencies.
 Consult a physician for proper advice.

-- Movement can bring temporary relief from the symptoms of Restless Leg Syndrome; these patients feel better after a small walk post-dinner and can sleep properly to some extent.
+- Therapy – Exercise- Movement can bring temporary relief from the symptoms of Restless Leg Syndrome; these patients feel better after a small walk post-dinner and can sleep properly to some extent.
 Alternatively, performing a program of regular moderate exercise may help reduce symptoms and helps to sleep better.
 However, excessive exercise has been reported by some patients to aggravate RLS symptoms.
-Consult a physiotherapist to design a small regime that can be done prior sleep.
+Consult a physiotherapist to design a small regime that can be done prior to sleep.

-- Using a heat pack, having a warm bath or placing an ice pack on your symptomatic areas for 10-15mins before bed may also help relieve symptoms.
+- Using a heat pack, having a warm bath, or placing an ice pack on your symptomatic areas for 10-15mins before bed may also help relieve symptoms.

-Patients with no associated medical condition, certain lifestyle changes and activities may reduce or eliminate symptoms.
+For patients with no associated medical condition, certain lifestyle changes and activities may reduce or eliminate symptoms.
 These include:

 - Reduce the use of caffeine,

 - Avoid/stop the use of tobacco,

 - Stress management through meditation/pranayama/ deep breathing exercises.